 All you need to know about Emotional Intelligence!

 Emotional Quotient or Emotional Intelligence is something that’s present with us, however, in intangible form.
 It has a profound effect on our behavior, social complexities and personal decisions which help us achieve our desired outcomes.

 Emotional Quotient is composed of five core competencies which are listed below.

 Below are the five skills of emotional intelligence as per Daniel Goleman who helped popularize this concept of the emotional quotient in 1995.

 a) Self Awareness: Self-Awareness helps you to perceive your emotions accurately and makes you aware of them as they take place in your life.

 b) Self-Management: Self-management enables you to use your awareness of feelings to stay flexible and positively push and direct your work in the right direction.

 c) Social competence: Social competence is composed of your relationship management skills and social awareness.
 This helps you understand other people’s behavior, moods, and motives in order to improve your quality of relationships with them.

-d) Social-Awareness: Social awareness is your ability to understand and accurately pick up on emotions of other people and understand what is really going in their mind.
+d) Social-Awareness: Social awareness is your ability to understand and accurately pick up on the emotions of other people and understand what is really going in their minds.